ChrisBanh/credit-risk-classification/README.md

 # Credit-Risk Classification Analysis

 This is about evaluating and training a model based on loan risk.
 With a dataset of previous lending activity from a peer-to-peer lending service company that can be used to identitfy the credit worthiness of a borrower.
+Lenders allow users to borrow money with the expectation of the user to return the amount borrowed in the first place.

 ## Overview of the Analysis

-In this section, describe the analysis you completed for the machine learning models used in this Challenge.
-This might include:

-* Explain the purpose of the analysis.
-* Explain what financial information the data was on, and what you needed to predict.
-* Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
-* Describe the stages of the machine learning process you went through as part of this analysis.
-* Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).
+* As stated this analysis trains a model that determines the credit worthiness of buyer.
+* The historical data used to train the model and ultimately evaluate the model contains over 70000 peer-to-peer entries.
+* The values within this model that we are attempting to predict is the y value which is in this case the "loan_status".
+We want to determine if the loan is deemed "healthy" or "high risk".
+The other values used within this analysis are interest rates, borrower income, debt_to_income ratio, number of accounts and derogatory marks.
+* The first key step was to split the data into training and testing dataset, from then we assign the variables.
+Then we used the split data from the original dataset to create a logitic regression model.
+* "Train_test_split" was used to divide the original data into training and testing variables.
+The training data was then fitted into the model using "logisticregression".
+Finally to evaluate the model's performance a confusion matrix was performed and a classification report was printed.

 ## Results

-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

 * Machine Learning Model 1:
-  * Description of Model 1 Accuracy, Precision, and Recall scores.
+  * This model utilises the original data provided within a csv file.
+0 is indicated for healthy loan and 1 is for "high risk".
+The precision of 1.00 (aka 100%) for the healthy loan indicates a great degree of accuracy but this is lower for high risk loans with a score of 0.86 (86%) precision.
+  * Recall values still favour healthy loans with a value of 0.99 which is still very accurate.
+The recall accuracy for high risk is slightly better than the high risk precision with a value of 0.91.
+  * The macro average evaluates to 92% for overall precision and 95% for recall